 Miscarriages and illegal abortions are not included.
 The date of conception is estimated using recorded gestation for abortions and stillbirths, and assuming 38 weeks’ gestation for live births.
 A woman’s age at conception is calculated as the number of complete years between her date of birth and the date she conceived.
 Data prior to 1993 is not fully comparable, due to changes to the definition of a stillbirth in 1992.
 A stillbirth is defined as a child born after 24 weeks of gestation that did not show any signs of life.
 Prior to 1993, the definition was set at 28 weeks of gestation.

-The postcode of the woman’s address at time of birth or abortion is used to determine local authority/ward of residence at time of conception.
+The postcode of the woman’s address at time of birth or abortion is used to determine the local authority/ward of residence at the time of conception.